Second charge mortgages

 How to get the best second mortgage rates

-The more equity you have in your property, the better the deals available to you.
+The more equity you have in your home, the better the deals you could get.

-When you take out a second charge loan, the total debt on your existing mortgage and the second charge mortgage can’t be above a stated maximum loan to value (LTV).
+Your total debt on your current and second charge mortgage must not be above the maximum loan to value (LTV).

 The best rates available are usually up to a total LTV of 65% or 70%.